 Qatar 2022: Challenge of moving World Cup dates

-LONDON (AP) — With the tournament still nine years away, the 2022 World Cup in Qatar remains football's most divisive issue.
+LONDON (AP) — With the tournament still nine years away, the start date of the 2022 World Cup in Qatar remains soccer’s most divisive issue.

 FIFA’s leadership this week will discuss whether the tournament should be switched to the winter months to avoid the searing summer heat in the tiny desert nation.

 Most domestic leagues would be affected by moving the World Cup from its traditional June-July dates to a November-December format preferred by FIFA President Sepp Blatter.